automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Charonosaurus.md

 # Charonosaurus
-## Description: This duck-billed dinosaur was much bigger than an elephant.
+## This duck-billed dinosaur was much bigger than an elephant.